Learning Explicit Contact for Implicit Reconstruction of Hand-held Objects from Monocular Images: Related Work

 \textbf{Contacts in Object Reconstruction and Manipulation}.
 Learning to model and reconstruct the 3D geometry of objects from monocular images has been a crown jewel in the field of computer vision~\cite{roberts_thesis_1963,mundy2006geometric}.
 Previous works usually represent the 3D object using explicit representations (\emph{e.g.}, meshes~\cite{groueix2018papier,wang2018pixel2mesh}, point clouds~\cite{qi2017pointnet,qi2017pointnet++} or voxels~\cite{choy20163d,Riegler2017OctNet,pavlakos2017coarse}) and use deep neural networks to predict them.
 In recent years, neural implicit functions~\cite{park2019deepsdf,mescheder2019occupancy,chen2019learning} have gradually become a popular paradigm for 3D reconstruction.
 It is seamlessly compatible with neural networks and can theoretically reconstruct objects at unlimited resolution.
 However, the implicit function itself does not contain object surface priors, which makes it hard to fit diverse object surfaces.
 In this work, we construct a surface prior using contacts between hands and objects and simplify the learning problem.
-Actually, some works in robotics~\cite{bicchi2000robotic,li2020review,buescher2015augmenting,touch-dexterity} have shown that contacts could provide rich cues about the object shape and how to manipulate the given object.
-Some recent systems\cite{touch-dexterity,jain2019learning} can successfully manipulate different objects by using contact sensors.
+Actually, some works in robotics~\cite{bicchi2000robotic,li2020review,buescher2015augmenting,touch-dexterity,tse2022s} have shown that contacts could provide rich cues about the object shape and how to manipulate the given object.
+Some recent systems~\cite{touch-dexterity,jain2019learning} can successfully manipulate different objects by using contact sensors.
 However, how to use contacts to benefit hand-held reconstruction is under-explored in our task.
 Previous works only use contact information in an implicit way.
-Methods using explicit object representations\cite{hasson2019learning,yang2021cpf,grady2021contactopt} introduce contact loss terms to encourage objects to be close to reconstructed hand meshes.
-Some recent efforts \cite{karunratanakul2020grasping,ye2022s} also introduce contact loss terms in the context of neural implicit representation.
-Different from them, we model and predict contact states explicitly and successfully leverage constructed contact priors to improve the quality of neural implicit reconstruction.
+Methods using explicit object representations~\cite{hasson2019learning,yang2021cpf,grady2021contactopt} introduce contact loss terms to encourage objects to be close to reconstructed hand meshes.
+Some recent efforts~\cite{karunratanakul2020grasping,ye2022s} also introduce contact loss terms in the context of neural implicit representation.
+Different from them, we model and predict contact states explicitly and successfully leverage volume encoding~\cite{peng2021neural,kwon2021neural,choi2022mononhr} to diffuse contact information from hand surfaces to the 3D space for the hand-held object reconstruction.